The Soft Buckwheat Cake

-Ideal for breakfast and snacks, you can also fill it with my collection of sugar-free compotes or with custard or chantilly cream as you prefer.
+Ideal for breakfast and snacks, plus you can fill it with the sugar-free jams from my collection or with pastry cream or chantilly as you like.

-You have the option to enrich the mix with various grains: almonds, walnuts, hazelnuts, etc.
+You have the option to enrich the mixture with various sprinkles: almonds, walnuts, hazelnuts, etc.

-You can also mix buckwheat flour with other flours like wholemeal, almond, or walnut flour in a 30% ratio, no more, otherwise the cake will not be as soft.
+You can also mix buckwheat flour with other flours like whole wheat, almond, or walnut, up to 30% otherwise the cake will be less soft.

-I will also show you dietary guidelines to replace sugar and fats.
+I will also show dietary guidelines for replacing sugar and fats.

 • Cost: Very economical